kellydunn/ginger/README.md

 A monome synthesizer using overtone + the clojure monome-serial library.

+It also aims to double as a DAW-agnostic OSC-powered synthesizer (currently works renoise)

 # why

 I want to be able to download overtone instruments and apply them directly to my monome / have the ability to change them on the fly.